Research

 AI-assisted Writing Support for English as Second Language (ESL) Learners

-In the past, ESL learners use tools such as spelling and grammar checkers to support their writing.
+In the past, ESL learners used tools such as spelling and grammar checkers to support their writing.
 With the development of computational natural language processing techniques, new tools such as next-word prediction are becoming more commonplace.
-The goal of this research is to investigate how these new technologies affect ESL learners and how these can be utilized to improve ESL learning experience.
-My role in this research is providing support in the development of the tool called AI Kaku (https://aikaku.app/), literature review, and data analysis.
-I also contributed to the research design where we tested some of the findings from POALS Metacognitive Tutor in combination with the support provided by AI Kaku.
-This research is being led by John Maurice Gayed, then doctoral student at the Cross Lab and now an assistant professor at Waseda University's Global Education Center.
+The goal of this research is to investigate how these new technologies affect ESL learners and how these can be utilized to improve the ESL learning experience.
+My role in this research is to provide support in the development of the tool called AI Kaku (https://aikaku.app/), literature review, and data analysis.
+I also contributed to the research design where we tested some of the findings from the POALS Metacognitive Tutor in combination with the support provided by AI Kaku.
+This research is being led by John Maurice Gayed, then a doctoral student at the Cross Lab and now an assistant professor at Waseda University's Global Education Center.
 This is also supported by a Kakenhi, grant number 22K00718.

-Career Decision Making Factors Among Japanese High School Students
+Career Decision-Making Factors Among Japanese High School Students

-As Japan is fraught with population concerns, one of the measures being looked at include encouraging women to increase workforce participation, particularly in STEM fields.
-The need for women in STEM is not new as it is a global concern, hence there are considerable research related to it.
+As Japan is fraught with population concerns, one of the measures being looked at includes encouraging women to increase workforce participation, particularly in STEM fields.
+The need for women in STEM is not new as it is a global concern, hence there is considerable research related to it.
 But why does it appear to remain to be a big challenge?
-In this collaboration with Professor Yutaro Ohashi from Shibaura Institute of Technology, we take a step back and attempt to understand how do Japanese high school students, young as they may be, think about their future careers.
+In this collaboration with Professor Yutaro Ohashi from Shibaura Institute of Technology, we take a step back and attempt to understand how Japanese high school students, young as they may be, think about their future careers.

 Personalized Learning in Immersive Learning Environments